-Since 1900, the average annual precipitation has increased by roughly five percent in the U.S. and nearly two percent worldwide, according to the U.S. Environmental Protection Agency.
+Since 1900, the average annual precipitation has increased by roughly five per cent in the U.S. and nearly two per cent worldwide, according to the U.S. Environmental Protection Agency (EPA).

-“Most of us agree that precipitation intensities are increasing,” said Tirupati Bolisetti, an associate professor of civil and environmental engineering.
+“Most of us agree that precipitation intensities are increasing,” said Dr. Tirupati Bolisetti, an associate professor in civil and environmental engineering.
 “An increase in rainfall has a significant effect on water management systems.”

-Dr. Bolisetti said he assigned this project to his fourth year-hydrology students and graduate students taking his Climate Change Adaptation for Engineers class to prepare them for real-world situations they may encounter in their professional careers.
+Dr. Bolisetti said he assigned this project to his fourth year hydrology students and graduate students taking his climate change adaption for engineers class to prepare them for real-world situations they may encounter in their professional careers.